What is a Source Measure Unit (Source-meter)?

 Can you give me a specific example of a measurement that needs a source-measure unit?

 Lets take the example of a solar cell.
-In research labs around the world, researchers are looking at ways to make better, more efficient, cheaper to produce solar cells.
-In order to understand how a solar cell is working they will often produce a small scale test device - maybe a few square mm to a few square cm in size and then characterize its performance.
+In research labs around the world, researchers are looking at ways to make better, more efficient, cheaper-to-produce solar cells.
+In order to understand how a solar cell is working, they will often produce a small-scale test device - maybe a few square mm to a few square cm in size - and then characterise its performance.
 As such, these devices are much too small to generate any usable power (for example to boil a kettle) but they are more than big enough to understand the basic operating principles.

 The key characteristic of a solar cell is how efficiently it converts sunlight energy into electrical power.
 This can be done by shining a known amount of light power over the area of the cell and calculating the electrical power produced per unit area.
 Since power is simply voltage multiplied by current, then a starting point is to measure the applied voltage (V) and current produced (I) - or specifically the current per unit area (J).

-For any practical (real) solar cell, the voltage that it outputs will depend upon how much current is being produced and this is why we need a source measure unit so that we can vary the voltage and measure the change in current.
+For any practical (real) solar cell, the voltage that it outputs will depend upon how much current is being produced - and this is why we need a source measure unit to vary the voltage and measure the change in current.